infor-design/enterprise/README.md

 or

-2. If you already have our codebase locally, you can simply [change your remote's url](https://help.github.com/articles/changing-a-remote-s-url) to point to the new repository on github.
+2. If you already have our codebase locally, you can simply [change your remote's url](https://help.github.com/articles/changing-a-remote-s-url) to point to the new repository on Github.

 # Welcome to Soho XI